Wolf tattoos are one of the most popular tattoo designs and can be drawn in any tattoo style.

 Wolves are cunning hunters, and they move skillfully in packs.

-There is a myth that wolves do not attack people.
+There is a myth that wolves do not rush on people.

 That may be true today due to the wolf population being smaller and most people living in cities, but it wasn’t always this way.